jishnu7/Indic-Keyboard-Prime/README.md

 - [ ] Modify welcome screen, sort and add more languages
 - [ ] Fix linting errors

+## HOWTO Build
+1. Install gradle (1.x), Android Support Repository, SDK and other usual android stuffs.
+2. Clone the repository
+3. Initialize submodules
+4. `cd java`
+5. Use `gradle assembleDebug` to build the package.

 ## Credits / Thanks
 This project uses code from `jquery.ime` project of Wikimedia and some of the layouts are ported from there.